 The Secret Lagoon

 The Secret Lagoon has been around since 1891, making it one of the oldest geothermal pools in Iceland.
 It’s also one of the most magnificent natural hot spring pools in the world, located just 25 km from the Geysir geothermal area in the small village of Flúðir (Fludir).

-The natural temperature of the water here is around 38 to 40°C all year-round.
-It’s smaller than the iconic Blue Lagoon in Iceland, but that means it’s also less busy, making it the ideal place for relaxing.
+The natural temperature of the secret lagoon is around 38 to 40°C all year-round.
+It’s smaller than the iconic Blue Lagoon in Iceland, but that means it’s also less busy, making it the ideal place for a relaxing golden circle detour.

 Fridheimar Tomato and Horse Farm

 This family-run vegetable farm is a must if you’re up for a culinary delight.
 Located slightly off the main Golden Circle track on Route 35, only 20km from the Geysir you’ll find the Friðheimar (Fridheimer) farm, a series of greenhouses with bright artificial lighting.

 The owners, Knútur and Helena, have run the operation since 1995 and today they produce over a tonne of tomatoes every single day!

 The cool thing about these greenhouses is that they entirely run on the local geothermal energy sources.

 Inside one of the greenhouses, nestled between the tomato vines is a cozy little restaurant.
 On the menu, you’ll find a delicious selection of tomato-based dishes served with freshly-baked bread.

 In 2007, Fridheimer farm built an equestrian center where they breed horses and offer tourist activities.
 The restaurant is open every day between 12 pm and 4 pm, if you’d like to participate in a greenhouse visit or horse show then you’ll need to book in advance!